-As of March 2018, this is the landscape of the traditional, gardening-related media in the Washington, DC, metropolitan area (if I missed something, please e-mail me).
+As of November 2019, this is the landscape of the traditional, gardening-related media in the Washington DC metropolitan area (if I missed something, please e-mail me).
 This does not include social media – only because social media is too vast to capture here but it certainly serves as a useful resource as well.

 Every Thursday, in the Washington Post’s Local Living section, local garden editor Adrian Higgins writes a gardening article.
 During the growing season, on some Thursdays, Adrian answers questions from the public from noon to 1:00 pm.
 You can e-mail the question in advance or e-mail during that time period.
 If you missed the session, you can read the questions and answers in transcript format, online.